 Output of this process is the value of the syntax element.

-When starting the parsing of the slice data of a slice in subclause 7.3.4, the initialisation process of the CABAC parsing process is invoked as specified in subclause 9.2.1 and a mapping table BitStreamTable with num_substreams_minus1 + 1 entries specifying a bitstream pointer table to use for later current bitstream pointer derivation is derived as follows.
+When starting the parsing of the slice data of a slice in subclause 7.3.4, the initialisation process of the CABAC parsing process is invoked as specified in subclause 9.2.1.

-– BitStreamTable[0] is initialized to contain the bitstream pointer.

-– For all indices i greater than 0 and less than num_substreams_minus1+1, BitStreamTable[ i ] contains a bitstream pointer to substream_length[ i ] bits after BitStreamTable[ i − 1 ].

-The current bitstream pointer is set to BitStreamTable[ 0 ].